asawermak/GameCo/README.md

 #### -> Final project needs to be professional (i.e., something you could show a potential employer).

 ## Data Set
 #### The data set covers historical sales of video games (for games that sold more than 10,000 copies) spanning different platforms, genres, and publishing studios.
-This data was drawn from the [VGChartz](https://www.vgchartz.com/).
+This data was drawn from [VGChartz](https://www.vgchartz.com/).

 #### Important points regarding the data set: